Getting Started

 4. Pair Your Phone

-- Open the iPhone companion app.
+- Open the Music Hub mobile companion app.

 - Open the desktop pairing screen.